evesteve94/dashboard/README.md

 - Some (not all) requirements for Unplash API are met (see attributions to photographer at bottom of the page)
 - Many small things have been added to improve the user experience - such as: blur()for inputs when pressing enter/tab, the input field clearing after entry, the crusor changing to a pointer to show the user what is 'clickable'
 - The layout is fairly responsive and looks good on various screens.
+- good/bad - my api keys (sensitive information) is in an ignored folder.
+You will have to use your own access keys to Unsplash and OpenweatherAPI to access all data properly.

 **To be fixed/ room for improvement**